cheminfo/pm2-bridge/Readme.md

     - `timeout`: response timeout in ms. If after that the receiver has not responded `send` will be rejected `pm2Bridge.send` returns a promise that resolves with the receiver's response.
 `pm2Bridge.send` returns a promise that rejects when one of the following happens:
-- `pm2Bridge.send` where given invalid arguments
+- `pm2Bridge.send` was given invalid arguments
 - No receiver with the specified pm2 name could be found
-- Timeout exceeded
+- Timeout exceeded.
+There are 2 possible reasons for this error.
+(1) The pm2-bridge manager is not launched so it could not handle the message.
+(2) The receiver received the message but did not reply to it.